The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Introduction

-These limitations have motivated the development of SDP-based approaches utilizing Lyapunov techniques to analyze the performance of first-order methods, which partially or fully overcome these limitations \cite{moucer2023systematicapproachlyapunov,taylor2019stochasticfirstorder,taylor2018lyapunovfunctionsfirst, upadhyaya2025automatedtightlyapunov}.
-The key idea is to restrict convergence-rate proof patterns to the search for key Lyapunov inequalities, which can then equivalently be reformulated as more tractable semidefinite programs, where the number of variables and constraints is either independent of the horizon \(k\) or grows only linearly with \(k\).
-Compared to the standard PEP approach, this provides a more tractable framework for deriving closed-form convergence rates and producing proofs that are generally more concise and accessible.
-Although these types of Lyapunov analyses introduce some a priori conservatism, extracting closed-form results from the standard PEP approach can often be practically infeasible.
-Lyapunov-based proof patterns thus represent a pragmatic compromise with higher chances of obtaining closed-form convergence rates, while still being sufficient to yield tight convergence rates for many methods and settings.
-One such example is the optimized gradient method (OGM), first considered in \cite{drori2014performancefirstorder}, formally obtained in \cite{kim2015optimizedfirstorder}, and shown to be a worst-case optimal method for minimizing smooth and convex functions in \cite{drori2017exactinformationbased}.
-In particular, a tight Lyapunov-based analysis is provided in~\cite[Section 4.3.1]{daspremont2021accelerationmethods} for OGM.
+These limitations have motivated the development of SDP-based approaches that use Lyapunov techniques to analyze the performance of first-order methods and partially or fully overcome these issues \cite{moucer2023systematicapproachlyapunov,taylor2019stochasticfirstorder,taylor2018lyapunovfunctionsfirst}.
+This comes at the cost of potentially losing tightness guarantees.
+In particular, the AutoLyap software suite is based on~\cite{upadhyaya2025automatedtightlyapunov}.
+The key idea is to focus on convergence-rate proof patterns based on key Lyapunov inequalities.
+These can then be reformulated as more tractable but equivalent semidefinite programs, whose number of variables and constraints is either independent of the horizon \(k\) or grows only linearly with \(k\).
+Compared to the standard PEP approach, this provides a more tractable framework for deriving closed-form convergence rates and producing proofs that are generally more concise, accessible, and amenable to closed-form analysis.
+Lyapunov-based proof patterns thus represent a pragmatic compromise between tractability and tightness for obtaining performance certificates.
+They offer a better chance of deriving closed-form convergence rates while still yielding tight guarantees in many settings.
+Examples of successful Lyapunov-based analyses in the first-order optimization literature are numerous.
+Such examples include the celebrated accelerated gradient method of Nesterov~\cite{nesterov1983fast} and the more recent optimized gradient method (OGM).
+The latter was first considered in~\cite{drori2014performancefirstorder}, formally obtained in~\cite{kim2015optimizedfirstorder}, shown to be worst-case optimal for minimizing smooth convex functions in~\cite{drori2017exactinformationbased}, and given a tight Lyapunov-based analysis in~\cite[Section 4.3.1]{daspremont2021accelerationmethods}.